TenaciousDev/BlazorGitHubPagesDemo/README.md

 We're almost there!
 Now all we need is to publish the `wwwroot` directory, which contains our static files, to GitHub Pages via our `gh-pages` branch.
 We'll use a handy predefined action as part of this, [courtesy of James Ives](https://github.com/JamesIves/github-pages-deploy-action).

-We'll also use something called `GITHUB_TOKEN`, which is a secret variable automatically created at the beginning of a workflow run. used to authenticate the run.
+We'll also use something called `GITHUB_TOKEN`, which is a secret variable automatically created at the beginning of a workflow run, and is used to authenticate the run.
 You can learn more about how this works in the [GitHub Docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), but for now let's put this secret token to work!
 Add the following code:

 ```yml
 # publishes wwwroot directory to GitHub Pages